soerlemans/eglot-header-line/README.md

-# eglot-headerline
+# eglot-header-line
-Add on for Emacs eglot showing breadcrumb information in the headerline.
+Add on for Emacs eglot showing breadcrumb information in the header-line.